-Welcome to the flatline.
-It’s one of the most confusing, discouraging phases of porn recovery, and it catches almost everyone off guard.
-If nobody told you this was coming, it can feel like proof that quitting was a mistake, that you somehow broke yourself by stopping.
+This is often called the flatline.
+It can be one of the most confusing phases of porn recovery because it appears after you have already done the hard work of stopping.
+If nobody told you this was coming, it can feel like proof that quitting was a mistake.

 Key takeaways